 The seasons fit the same…

-God or Heavenly Father, the words belong with human notionality, and the notionality happens to vary, as well as change over time.
-Bequest clearly refers to Antiquity.
-The indefinite article directs to a pre-Christian time, when the notion of one heavenly father figure did not have the prevalence to motivate the definite article of today:
+God or Heavenly Father, the words belong with human notionality, and word senses vary, as well as change over time.
+The Bequest clearly refers to Antiquity.
+An indefinite Heavenly Father suggests a pre-Christian time, when the notion of one heavenly father figure did not have the prevalence to motivate the definite article of today: